Nassefferjeni/link-tree/README.md

 ## Description

-Your project is a web application that allows users to log in using Google authentication, set their unique username, and upload a profile photo.
+Link Tree is a web application that allows users to log in using Google authentication, set their unique username, and upload a profile photo.
 Users can confirm the availability of a username before setting it.
 The application relies on Firebase and Firebase Admin for authentication and data storage.

 ## Features